MasoniteFramework/docs/official-packages/masonite-notifications.md

 ### Configure delivery channels

 Every notification class has a `via` method that determines on which channels the notification will be delivered.
-Notifications may be sent on the `mail`, `database`, `broadcast`, and `slack` channels.
+Notifications may be sent on the `mail`, `database`, `broadcast`, `slack` and `vonage` channels.

 {% hint style="info" %}
 If you would like to use an other delivery channel, feel free to check if a community driver has been developed for or [create your own driver and share it with the community](#) !